Top 6 Methods to Change Capital Letters to Lower Case

 Sub LowerCaseConversion() Dim Rng As Range Dim c As Range On Error Resume Next Set Rng = Selection For Each c In Rng c.Value = LCase(c.Value) Next c End Sub

-In our case, we have assigned Ctrl+Shift+L.
+In our case, we have been assigned “Ctrl+Shift+L.”

-#4 – Using Flash Fill
+#4 Using Flash Fill

-If we establish a pattern by typing the same value in lowercase in the adjacent column, Excel’s Flash fill feature will fill in the rest for us based on the pattern we provide.
+If we establish a pattern by typing the same value in the lowercase in the adjacent column, the Flash FillFlash FillAutomatic fillers in the cells of an excel table are known as flash fills.
+When you type certain characters in the adjacent cells, the suggested data appears automatically.
+It can be found under the data tab's data tools section or by pressing CTRL + E on the keyboard. feature will fill in the rest based on the design we provide.
 Let us understand this with an example.

-Suppose, we have the following data which we want to get in lowercase.
+Suppose we have the following data, which we want to get in lowercase.

 That is it.
 We have all the values in the lower case now.
-Now we can copy the values, paste the same onto the original list, and delete the extra value from the right.
+So, we can copy the values, paste the same onto the original list, and delete the extra value from the right.

-#5 – Enter Text in Lower Case Only
+#5 Enter Text in Lower Case Only

 To do this, the steps are: